Make sure to follow age recommendations for holiday toys and avoid these items while shopping for kids.

 Pecenka said consumers should remember to provide injury-prevention accessories when gifting riding toys and the like.

 “Think about promoting safety,” said Pecenka.
-“If it’s a bike, hoverboard, skates, ATV, skateboard … make sure to get a helmet.
+“If it’s a bike, hoverboard, skates, ATV, skateboard—make sure to get a helmet.
 Don’t assume that the parents will be aware of safety items that go with the toy.

 “Also, helmets vary based on the sport, so do a bit of research to make sure you’re getting the correct helmet.”
+ATV helmets, for example, provide a cover for the face but a bike helmet does not.

 Toy safety tips for holiday gift giving